karman-line/site/README.md

+This repo was forked entirely from [Jonathan Soma](https://github.com/jsoma)'s, and all the back-end pages for my website [www.kaarnam.com](www.kaarnam.com) live here.

-This repo will help you publish a portfolio from Google Docs *without touching a single iota of programming.* You can do it all clickity-clickity-click through GitHub and Google Drive.
+This repo helps publish a portfolio from Google Docs *without touching a single iota of programming.* You can do it all clickity-clickity-click through GitHub and Google Drive.
 It'll make a website [like this](https://jsoma.github.io/portfolio-autopublish/).

 ## Part 0: Make a project or ten